Selecting a language will automatically trigger the translation of the page content.

 • Certificate medical delivery date (usually certified by the doctor or midwife)

-• Early joint recognition established before a notary
+• Early joint recognition established notary

 Regularization before the judge